11ty/11ty-website/src/docs/plugins/bundle.md

 ## Usage

-This plugin is added to Eleventy by default and requires no additional installation.
-However, the plugin does not include any default bundles.
-You must add these yourself via `addBundle`.
+This plugin is included with Eleventy core and requires no additional installation.
+However, the plugin is opt-in and does not include any bundles by default: you must add these yourself via the `addBundle` configuration method.

 {% set codeContent %}
 export default function(eleventyConfig) {